datahub-project/datahub/metadata-ingestion/sink_docs/datahub.md

 Check out the following recipe to get started with ingestion!
 See [below](#config-details) for full configuration options.

+For general pointers on writing and running a recipe, see our [main recipe guide](../README.md#recipes).

 ```yml
 source:
   # source configs